 Getting Here FlightsLearn More

-Travelling here by plane is a popular option, and major airlines fly into multiple destinations.
-Flying time to St. John’s is about 1.5 hours from Halifax, 3.5 hours from Toronto, and about 5 hours from London.
-There are regional airlines which service smaller destinations and operate flights within the province.
+Travelling here by plane is a popular option, and airlines fly into St. John’s, Gander, Deer Lake, Happy Valley-Goose Bay, and Wabush.
+Flying times for direct flights to St. John's are about 3.5 hours from Toronto, 6 hours from Edmonton / Calgary, and 5 hours from London.
+Other international routes are available into the region via Halifax.
+Regional airlines service smaller destinations and operate flights within the province.

-Newfoundland and Labrador is served by scheduled airlines and charter services, and can be reached via national and international connections.
-Air Canada, WestJet and Porter fly here daily.
-Smaller airlines service airports in the province as well as the Maritimes and Québec.
+Newfoundland and Labrador is served by scheduled airlines and charter services and can be reached via national and international connections.
+Air Canada, WestJet, Porter, PAL Airlines, Flair, Lynx, and Sunwing fly into Newfoundland and Labrador.
+Air Canada and WestJet partner with airlines around the globe.
+Smaller airlines service airports in the province as well as the Maritimes, Québec, and the French-owned islands, Saint Pierre-Miquelon, that sit just off the south coast of the island of Newfoundland.

 Getting Here Flying to Newfoundland & Labrador